 4. Ford F-250 — $2,804

-Ford is a popular make within the USA and this particular model has a hefty price tag attached to its catalytic converter.
+Ford is a popular make in the USA, and this model has a hefty price tag attached to its catalytic converter.
 Owners should keep their trucks in a garage or an enclosed space whenever possible.
 The powerful engine requires a converter with more grams of precious metals.

 5. Ford Mustang — $1,500

-Though this make is not a truck, the larger engine equates to a more expensive catalytic converter.
-Thieves would have to lift the vehicle to gain access to the converter, which can happen in less than 5 minutes.
+Though this make is not a truck, the larger engine equals a more expensive catalytic converter.
+Thieves would have to lift the vehicle to access the converter, which can happen in less than 5 minutes.

-On these model vehicles, owners must take steps to protect their converters from theft.
+On these model vehicles, owners must protect their converters from theft.
 Experienced criminals can remove a catalytic converter in less than 5 minutes, making off hundreds of dollars in value and leaving the owner's insurance on the vehicle with a hefty replacement bill.

-Parking in a garage while at home can reduce the opportunity for crime, as well as parking in well-lit parking lots while running errands.
-In some cases, it may be worthwhile to purchase a catalytic converter cage and have it installed around the converter.
+Parking in a garage while at home can reduce the opportunity for crime and parking in well-lit parking lots while running errands.
+In some cases, purchasing a catalytic converter cage and installing it around the converter may be worthwhile.
 This protects the part and keeps criminals from quickly nabbing it.

 Why Do Scrapyards and Junkyards Buy Catalytic Converters?

 Scrapyards and junkyards purchase used catalytic converters to make a profit.
-The business models are similar in that they buy items to resell them for a higher value, thus profiting from their purchase.
-Junk yards focus on buying junk cars for a low price to remove and sell working parts such as engines, transmissions, and various odds and ends that other people may need to replace on their vehicles.
+The business models are similar in buying items to resell them for a higher value, thus profiting from their purchase.
+Junk yards focus on buying junk cars for a low price to remove and sell working parts such as engines, transmissions, and various odds and ends that others may need to replace on their vehicles.

 Scrap yards aren't necessarily in the business of selling metal to the public.
-They buy metal, such as vehicle frames, to process it and sell it to a recycling plant that can reuse the metal in a new product.
-With heavy-duty machines, they shred metal and sort it according to its value, such as ferrous and non-ferrous metals.
+They buy metal, such as vehicle frames, to process and sell to a recycling plant that can reuse the metal in a new product.
+Heavy-duty machines shred metal and sort it according to its value, such as ferrous and non-ferrous metals.

-When it comes to scrapping a whole junk car, a junkyard will offer the best price.
+A junkyard will offer the best price when scrapping a whole junk car.
 They have room to profit by removing the components under the hood and selling them for an inflated price.
-For those looking to sell a catalytic converter that has been removed from a vehicle, a scrap yard is the best local route to take.
+A scrap yard is the best local route for selling a catalytic converter removed from a vehicle.

 Do Scrapyards and Junkyards Buy Bad Catalytic Converters?

-Yes, many scrapyards and junkyards will buy broken catalytic converters because they contain valuable metals that can be sold for profit.
+Many scrapyards and junkyards will buy broken catalytic converters because they contain valuable metals that can be sold for profit.
 It is important to note that not all scrapyards or junkyards will buy bad catalytic converters.
-It is best to do your research to find a reputable dealer to sell your broken catalytic converter to.
+It is best to research to find a reputable dealer to sell your broken catalytic converter to.

 How is Catalytic Converter Recycled?

-When recycling catalytic converters, they should be handled in an environmentally responsible way.
+Catalytic converters should be recycled in an environmentally responsible way.
 The mining of metal ore is expensive and time-consuming, as well as being heavily energy-intensive.
-It benefits the nation and the environment if catalytic converters are recycled via the proper avenues, as it saves time, money, and energy across the board.
+It benefits the nation and the environment if catalytic converters are recycled using proper avenues, saving time, money, and energy.

-Owners should not attempt to recycle a catalytic converter themselves by extracting the metal from the honeycomb structure.
+Owners should not attempt to recycle a catalytic converter by extracting the metal from the honeycomb structure.
 This is dangerous and requires the correct tools and safety gear.
 Converters should be sold to recycling facilities that have the extraction process down to a science.
-Some cities set up programs that collect catalytic converters, which advertises the benefits to the environment.
+Some cities set up programs that collect catalytic converters, which advertises the environmental benefits.
 ConverterGuy and Auto Core are two online buyer options for those seeking to recycle their catalytic converter.

 Once a catalytic converter has been broken down and the metals extracted, they can be reused in another converter.
 This saves the environment from being further polluted by mining more precious metals.

-What Does Law Say for Selling Catalytic Converter?
+What Does the Law Say about Selling a Catalytic Converter?

-Due to the rise in thefts of catalytic converters, some cities have created ordinances in an attempt to combat the crime.
+Due to the rise in thefts of catalytic converters, some cities have created ordinances to combat the crime.
 This can add difficulty to the process of buying and selling the component, even when the legal owner of the part is trying to sell it in an above-board situation.

-Cities such as Houston have created a multi-step process for how a catalytic converter can be sold.
+Cities like Houston have created a multi-step process for selling a catalytic converter.
 The process is tedious and requires a copy of the seller's driver's license, multiple signatures, fingerprints, documentation of ownership, and a thorough description of the vehicle from which the catalytic converter came off.
-This is meant to prevent thieves from making quick cash off of a stolen catalytic converter since they wouldn't be able to provide all of the required information.
+This is meant to prevent thieves from making quick cash off a stolen catalytic converter since they couldn't provide all the required information.

-The metal recycler is also required to take photos of all sides of the converter, including any serial numbers.
+The metal recycler must also take photos of all sides of the converter, including serial numbers.
 They must then upload these photos to the Houston Police Department's online investigation system, allowing for quick tracking information should the converter be reported missing.

-There are laws set forth by the EPA that disallow a used catalytic converter to be sold from a salvage or junk yard to be reused in a vehicle without proper testing and labeling.
-The yard would be in violation if they were to sell and install an untested used unit, even if it was brought in by the customer.
-The auto junkyard would be considered liable for any tampering if the catalytic converter doesn't meet the requirements set forth by the policy in the Clean Air Act.
+The EPA set forth laws that disallow a used catalytic converter to be sold from a salvage or junk yard to be reused in a vehicle without proper testing and labeling.
+The yard would be in violation if they were to sell and install an untested used unit, even if the customer brought it in.
+The auto junkyard will be liable for tampering if the catalytic converter doesn't meet the requirements set forth by the policy in the Clean Air Act.

 Where to Buy a Catalytic Converter?

 In the United States, the Environmental Protection Agency (EPA) has banned the re-use of used catalytic converters as a replacement.
-This means that those that have experienced a converter theft will likely have to go the new route to get a legal replacement.
-Parts and labor aren't cheap, generally ranging from $1000-$2500, depending on what model the vehicle is.
+This means those who have experienced a converter theft will likely have to go the new route to get a legal replacement.
+Parts and labor aren't cheap, generally ranging from $1000-$2500, depending on the vehicle's model.

 New catalytic converters can be found at any auto shop.
 If they don't have one in stock that works on a particular vehicle, they can order one and have it within a reasonable timeframe.
-Most of the time, they don't install the converter so a mechanic will be necessary.
+Most of the time, they don't install the converter, so that a mechanic will be necessary.
 Mechanics can order parts, though they won't be OEM.
 After-market catalytic converters work just as well.
 Dealerships can order OEM parts, though they will be more expensive.
-When going through a mechanic or the dealership, they will be able to install the new catalytic converter.
+When going through a mechanic or the dealership, they can install the new catalytic converter.